This Is Why

-Don and Heather Parker’s (pictured right) journey with MDI Biological Laboratory began when their daughter Laurel (pictured above with her husband Brian Juengst, and their children) was selected to be a high school summer fellow during her junior year.
+Don and Heather Parker’s (pictured left) journey with the MDI Biological Laboratory began when their daughter Laurel was selected to be a high school summer fellow during her junior year.
 Now, more than two decades later, they are a valued part of the MDI Biological Laboratory community.
 Long-time annual donors, recently the Parkers became members of the John S. Kingsley Society, a group formed to recognize donors who make a planned gift to the institution.

 Laurel spent five consecutive summers at the MDI Biological Laboratory working alongside her mentor, Dr. Susan Fellner.
 During that time, Don and Heather say they saw Laurel’s childhood wish for a career in medicine truly become an attainable goal.
 “She always wanted to be a doctor,” said Heather.
 “Her time at MDIBL cemented her desire as she really saw science come alive.”